haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/Measurement_Libs/weigh.rst

   the decision to manually apply certain GHC optimizations that might not be firing.
 Such as :ref:`Lambda Lifting <Lambda Lifting Chapter>` or the :ref:`SAT transformation <SAT Chapter>`.
-- Inspecting the memory footprint of a data structure under a certain load.
+- Inspecting the memory footprint of a data structure or a function under a *particular* load.
 This is useful information to tune the data structure specifically for that load.
 For example, one might make tradeoffs that create slower writes in exchange for faster reads if the load requires exponentially more reads than writes.
 - Tracking the memory requirements and garbage collection pressure for phases or sub-systems of your program, or even defining unit tests based on the output of weigh.
+- Inspecting the performance differences of the same code compiled with different versions of GHC.

 How should I use Weigh
 ----------------------